fuzzylabs/gha-poetry-update/CONTRIBUTING.md

 #### 🤔 Making a pull request

 Before a PR can be merged, two core developers need to approve it.
-It may be the case that you have an incomplete contribution, where you're expecting to do more work before receiving a full review, and these should have the prefix `[WIP]` - this will indicate to everyone that it is a work in progress ticket and will avoid duplicated work.
+It may be the case that you have an incomplete contribution, where you're expecting to do more work before receiving a full review, and these should have the prefix `[DRAFT]` - this will indicate to everyone that it is a work in progress ticket and will avoid duplicated work.
 These types of PRs often benefit from including a task list in the PR description.

 It's important to do the following, and the PR template that you'll see will ask you explicitly: